greenat92/alfanous-mobile-gui/CONTRIBUTING.md

 [Our Channel](https://gitter.im/Alfanous-team/alfanous)

-Please feel free to contact us through the [alfanous_mobile_interfaces maintainer](https://github.com/LBenzahia/alfanous_mobile_interfaces/blob/develop/AUTHORS.md#original-authors) mail list if you have any questions or suggestions.
+Please feel free to contact us through the [alfanous-mobile-gui maintainer](https://github.com/LBenzahia/alfanous-mobile-gui/blob/develop/AUTHORS.md#original-authors) mail list if you have any questions or suggestions.
 Every contribution is very welcome!

 **Happy hacking! (;**